slothAD/XPRising/README.md

 1.7.3 adds some bug fixes, waypoints should be linked to the config properly for example.

+1.7.4 removes the PvP stuff and fixes a major dumb bug from 1.7.3 DO NOT use 1.7.3.
+PvPMods coming soon with the pvp content, currently on patreon.

 ## Experience System
 <details>
 <summary>Experience System</summary>